-- PSHE curriculum specific lessons taught to address this content. - Each subject makes specific links to using ICT in the classroom where specific guidance regarding keeping safe online are reiterated - A zero-tolerance policy on mobile phones and a narrative around this for families and pupils that emphasises the importance of mobile phone, online use and positive mental health.
+- PSHE curriculum specific lessons taught to address this content. - Each subject makes specific links to using ICT in the classroom where specific guidance regarding keeping safe online are reiterated - A zero-tolerance policy on mobile phones or other smart technology and a narrative around this for families and pupils that emphasises the importance of mobile phone, online use and positive mental health.